JanssenProject/jans/docs/janssen-server/auth-server/endpoints/global-token-revocation.md

 The Global Token Revocation endpoint is a critical security feature that allows for the immediate invalidation of all tokens and sessions associated with a user.
-This is particularly useful in scenarios where a user's account may have been compromised, as it ensures that all active sessions are terminated and all tokens are revoked, preventing any further unauthorized accessю
+This is particularly useful in scenarios where a user's account may have been compromised, as it ensures that all active sessions are terminated and all tokens are revoked, preventing any further unauthorized access.

 Janssen Server provides this endpoint implementation to allow greater control and better management of sessions on OP.